Mole (unit): 2019 revision of the SI

 In 2011, the 24th meeting of the General Conference on Weights and Measures (CGPM) agreed to a plan for a possible revision of the SI base unit definitions at an undetermined date.

 On 16 November 2018, after a meeting of scientists from more than 60 countries at the CGPM in Versailles, France, all SI base units were defined in terms of physical constants.
 This meant that each SI unit, including the mole, would not be defined in terms of any physical objects but rather they would be defined by physical constants that are, in their nature, exact.

 Such changes officially came into effect on 20 May 2019.
 Following such changes, "one mole" of a substance was redefined as containing "exactly 6.02214076×10^23 elementary entities" of that substance.

 Criticism

-Since its adoption into the International System of Units in 1971, numerous criticisms of the concept of the mole as a unit like the metre or the second have arisen:
+Since its adoption into the International System of Units in 1971, criticisms of the concept of the mole as a unit like the metre or the second have arisen: